mmitchellmoss/FoxBox/README.md

 ### 2 Meter Frequency (VHF)
 I have found no really definitive information on the Internet regarding which 2 meter frequency is best to use for ARDF/Fox Hunting.
 Some of the suggestions or practices that I have found are as following:

-145.300 MHz (Someone claimed this is the national ARDF frequency, but I find no other reference to that) 146.565 MHz (Found 7 times on the Internet)
+145.300 MHz (Someone claimed this is the national ARDF frequency, but I find no other reference to that)
+146.565 MHz (Found 7 times on the Internet)
-146.430 MHz (Found as secondary to 146.565 MHz) 146.520 MHz (3rd harmonic receive frequency of 439.56MHz)
+146.430 MHz (Found as secondary to 146.565 MHz)
+146.520 MHz (3rd harmonic receive frequency of 439.56MHz)
 146.535 MHz
 146.550 MHz (Suggested use with a PL tone)
-145.565 MHz (Found as secondary to 146.565 MHz) 147.550 MHz (Suggested use with a PL tone)
+145.565 MHz (Found as secondary to 146.565 MHz)
+147.550 MHz (Suggested use with a PL tone)
 146.580 MHz (3rd harmonic receive frequency of 439.740)

-So would recommend something in 144.1–144.5 Where all voice modes are allowed and there are no repeaters.

-Stay away from 146.520 MHz
+**Stay away from 146.520 MHz**

-Based on the collection of data above, it seems that 146.565 MHz is the most popular option.
+Based on the collection of data above, it seems that **146.565 MHz** is the most popular option.

 ### 70 CM Frequency (UHF)
 Any common simplex frequency other than 446.000.